The rules are applicable for all events in the League, but we reserve the right to change them at any time.

 Maximum length 140cm.
 Maximum weight 1800g.
 Side rings of reasonable size are allowed.
-Cross-guards and schilts must be well rounded.
+Cross-guards and schilts must be well rounded and not prominently pointed.

 Rapier: Cup hilts or pappenheimer guards are recommended for additional hand protection.
 Weight and balance should be representative of a sword capable of delivering effective cuts as well as thrusts.
 Long “musketeer” type epee blades are not allowed.
-Maximum blade length is 115cm.
-Tips must be capped with safety or hard plastic points.
+Maximum blade length is 115cm, measured from the crossguard.
+Points must be capped with hard plastic tips, which may be provided by organisers.

 Daggers: Sail hilts are recommended for additional hand protection.
 Maximum blade length is 45cm.
-Tips as per rapier.
+Points as per rapier.
 Hanwei dagger blades are not allowed.